exonet/documentation/playbooks.md

 # Playbook variables

 Playbooks use vars files to manage things like users, virtualhosts, databases, cronjobs, firewall rules etc. on a server.
 The vars files are located in the `vars` directory.
-This document covers information and examples for the availabe features (variables).
+This document contains information and examples about the availabe features (variables).

 ## Cronjobs
 The `crons.yml` file is used to manage users cronjobs.